-Then, we introduce the concept of unreliable vectorbased disconnection detector, \mathcal{VBDD} , similar to the one of unreliable failure detection.
-When a process is notified of a disconnection either by \mathcal{BL} or voluntarily by the end-user, \mathcal{VBDD} "tries" to transmit the disconnection information to all the processes by calling \mathcal{QSB} . \mathcal{VBDD} builds thus a coherent distributed view of disconnection events.
+Then, we introduce the concept of unreliable vector-based disconnection detector, \mathcal{VBDD} , similar to the one of unreliable failure detection.
+When a process is notified of a disconnection either by \mathcal{BL} or voluntarily by the end-user, \mathcal{VBDD} "tries" to transmit the disconnection information to all the processes by calling \mathcal{QSB} .
+The same principle is used both to diffuse disconnection and reconnection information.

 By analogy with heartbeat failure detectors, the disconnection detector does not output a list of disconnected processes, but provides a per process vector, named dv, of disconnection/reconnection event counters.
-If dv[q] of process p contains an even value, q is considered to be seen as connected by p, otherwise it is considered to be disconnection vector's entries is done afterwards by the partition detector \mathcal{EPPD} .
-It is worth mentioning that \mathcal{VBDD} considered of some construction, the disconnection detector is not able to suspect processes of being faulty.
+If dv[q] of process p contains an even value, q is considered to be seen as connected by p, otherwise it is considered to be disconnected.
+Notice that such an interpretation of the disconnection vector's entries is done afterwards by the partition detector \mathcal{EPPD} .
+It is worth mentioning that \mathcal{VBDD} considers only disconnection/reconnection of correct processes.
+Indeed, by construction, the disconnection detector is not able to suspect processes of being faulty.
 So, as mentioned in Section 2, we assume that every process does not crash while being disconnected.
 The algorithm for process p of our disconnection detector \mathcal{VBDD} for partitionable networks which supports node mobility is presented in Algorithm 2.
 It has four tasks.
-The principle of the algorithm is to broadcast via \mathcal{QSB} the disconnection vector dv into VBDD messages when one of the following events is triggered: New neighbourhood, voluntary disconnection, connectivity mode change, or delivery of a VBDD message with new information.
+The principle of the algorithm is to diffuse via \mathcal{QSB} the disconnection vector dv into VBDD messages when one of the following events is triggered: new neighbourhood, voluntary disconnection, connectivity mode change, or delivery of a VBDD message with new information.
 The local vector dv keeps information about process disconnection/reconnection, as previously described.
 The local variable voluntaryDisc indicates whether the end-user has requested a voluntary disconnection, and mode is a variable which is updated with the information provided by \mathcal{BL} about the connectivity of node p itself, the latter information being inferred from raw data from the execution context.
-Thus, by considering the information about both voluntary disconnectivity, VBDD infers the logical connectivity of p, which it stores in dv[p].
+One of the role of VBDD is to infer a logical connectivity mode by mixing these two inputs and storing the result in dv[p], the other role being to build a coherent distributed view of disconnection events.

 The first task (lines 1-4) corresponds to the code block executed at the creation of the disconnection detector.
 Every process is considered to be connected at the beginning of the execution (lines 2-4).
 The next task (lines 5-10) allows the end-user to voluntarily disconnect or reconnect (by opposition to involuntary disconnections or reconnections detected by \mathcal{BL}).
 The assignment of the variable voluntaryDisc (line 6) is followed by the propagation of this new disconnection event to every neighbour (line 9).
-Naturally, voluntary disconnections outdo involuntary disconnections/reconnections.
-Thus, when p is not already disconnected, either voluntarily or involuntarily (mode \neq 'd'), a voluntary disconnection effectively disconnects the pro-Similarly, when p is currently voluntarily disconcess. nected and involuntarily connected (mode \neq 'd'), a voluntary reconnection effectively reconnects the process.
+Naturally, voluntary disconnections outdo involuntary disconnections.
+Thus, when p is not already disconnected, either voluntarily or involuntarily ($mode \neq 'd'$), a voluntary disconnected and involuntarily connected ($mode \neq 'd'$), a voluntary reconnection effectively reconnects the process.
 The third task (lines 12-18) is executed when there is a change in the connectivity mode which is detected by \mathcal{BL} .
 If the node becomes disconnected or connected, and the end-user did not ask for a voluntary disconnection (condition of the if at line 13), p broadcasts the new disconnection event (line 15).